katisern/lego-database-analysis/README.md

 The project includes the following SQL analyses:

-- Top 10 most used colors across all LEGO sets
+- Top 10 most reused parts across all LEGO sets
-- Top 10 most common parts across all LEGO sets
+- Top 10 most reused colors across all LEGO sets
 - Total number of parts used per set
-- Color distribution by theme
+- Number of unique parts used per set
-- Sets with the highest number of pieces
+- Number of shared parts between two LEGO sets (using variables)
-- Average number of pieces per set
+- Parts used in more than 10 sets (using HAVING)
-- Themes with the greatest variety of colors (using HAVING)
+- Sets with more than 500 total pieces (using HAVING)
-- Sets above average size (using subqueries)
+- Parts used more than the average (using subqueries)
-- Ranking most used colors (using CTE)
+- Number of sets per theme
-- Filtering sets by year (using variables)
+- Color usage distribution by theme
-- Queries using joins across four or more tables
+- Number of LEGO sets released per year
-- Count of unique parts per theme
+- Total number of LEGO pieces used per year

 ## Example Query